 Look for Self-Pollinated Types

-Self-pollinated varieties of plants are easier to save seed from than cross-pollinated types.
-Self-pollinated plants do not require an external vector, like wind or an insect, for pollination and are more likely to produce seed that resembles the parent plant.
-When an open-pollinated plant requires cross-pollination, you can still get true-to-type seed if you only grow one variety of that species in any given season.
-These plants can also be isolated by distance, grown in containment tents made of netting, or grown at different times of the year to produce true-to-type seed.
+Self-pollinated plants are easier to save seeds from since they don't need external vectors like wind or insects and are more likely to produce seeds resembling the parent.
+For open-pollinated plants requiring cross-pollination, you can get true-to-type seeds by growing only one variety per season, isolating them by distance, using containment tents made of netting, or growing them at different times of the year.

 The easiest plants to save seed from are annuals that are open-pollinated and self-pollinated.
 Beans, lettuce, peas, tomatoes, and peppers are great vegetables for beginning seed savers.
 Flowers great for seed saving include marigold, zinnia, morning glory, cleome, nasturtium, poppy, snapdragon, and sunflower.